The state of AI-native developer hiring in Malaysia.

 3–5×

-The multiplier on local pay for Malaysian developers working remote-for-US roles
+Multiplier on local pay for Malaysian devs in remote-for-US roles

 Publicly observed remote ranges